B Gary Ayres - Kelvin Moore - Albert Mills

 Awards: 11 times interstate representative; 1933, 35, 39 Club Champion.

 A strong-marking, hard-working ruckman who also played at centre half-back.
 Despite his side often struggling, Mills was still regarded as a top-class player whose style was tough but fair.
 He possessed enviable disposal skills, with great spring and a quick kick.
-A fitness fanatic from Bethanga via Wangaratta, Mills was a fitness fanatic who both skippered and captained the team during his time at Hawthorn.
+A fitness fanatic from Bethanga via Wangaratta, Mills both coached and captained the team during his time at Hawthorn.

 Position: Half back flank